hackclub/hackclub/workshops/parallax_effect/README.md

 <a href="https://parallax-effect.giridharhackclu.repl.co/"><img src="https://cloud-qld8y6jii.vercel.app/final_output.gif" alt="final result"/></a>

 Try changing the speed to `1`, observe what happens to each layer and think why it happens.

-You can check the answer [here](#Speed-1).
+## Speed-1

+In vertical parallax, when the speed is `1` both upwards and downwards, that means the layer gets translated with speed of scrolling.

+The faster layer moves with double the speed of normal scrolling-speed.
+While, the slower layer will be fixed.
+Because while you are scrolling upwards it gets translated downwards with the same speed.
+So it appears as fixed in its position.

 That's it!
 You can add any number of layers for the document and call the `parallax` function.
 This is the _parallax effect_.
 These are the main basic principle of Parallax effect.
 You can modify the function `parallax` and get the result you want.